Dallas: (972) 548-0088

-Now that you have an idea of what causes high and low home humidity levels, you can determine which solution best fits your needs and budget.
+Now that you know what causes high and low home humidity levels, you can determine which solution best fits your needs and budget.
 Remember that upfront costs can pay dividends in utility bills and HVAC system longevity.

 Energy Attic specializes in making your home more energy-efficient, including managing humidity levels.
-This entails a combination of three components: radiant barriers, insulation, and ventilation systems.
+This combines three components: radiant barriers, insulation, and ventilation systems.